-11.8.4 Voluntary

-surrender of

-LGCs in the

-REC Registry

-for one

-individual

-building

-Section 10.4.3.2

-If the LGCs surrender has been performed in the REC Registry for one individual building, the Assessor must obtain REC Registry confirmation of the voluntary surrender, containing the following:

-- a) Date of purchase.

-- b) Volume of LGCs surrendered, e.g. 1 LGC = 1 MWh = 1,000 kWh.

-- c) Date of LGC creation.

-- d) LGC certificate numbers (or range).

-- e) Address of the building.

-- f) Period of electricity consumption for which the LGCs have been surrendered.
+11.0.1) (oluntom) Section Required information 11.8.4 Voluntary surrender of LGCs in the 10.4.3.2 If the LGCs surrender has been performed in the REC Registry for one individual building, the Assessor must obtain REC Registry confirmation of the voluntary surrender, containing the following: REC Registry for one a) Date of purchase. individual b) Volume of LGCs surrendered, e.g. 1 LGC = 1 MWh = 1,000 kWh. building c) Date of LGC creation. d) LGC certificate numbers (or range). e) Address of the building. f) Period of electricity consumption for which the LGCs have been surrendered.
 Note: The address of the building and period of electricity consumption can be entered in the "surrender note" field of the REC Registry.

-NABERS recommends, as best practice, entering the information into the surrender note using the following naming convention:
+NABERS recommends, as best practice, entering the information into the surrender note using the following naming convention: "ADDRESS/SCOPE/RATING PERIOD": "100 Smith Street Sydney/Base building/01-01-2023 to 31-12-2023"

-"ADDRESS/SCOPE/RATING PERIOD":

-"100 Smith Street Sydney/Base building/01-01-2023 to 31-12-2023"

-11.8.5 Voluntary

-surrender of

-LGCs in the

-REC Registry

-for multiple

-buildings

-Section 10.4.3.3

-If the LGCs surrender has been performed in the REC Registry for multiple buildings, the Assessor must obtain the following:

-- a) REC Registry evidence of the voluntary LGCs surrender containing the following:

-- 1) Date of purchase.

-- 2) Volume of LGCs surrendered.

-- 3) Date of LGC creation.

-- 4) LGC certificate numbers.

-- 5) Name of the entity for which the LGCs have been surrendered.

-- b) Evidence that an independent third-party audit has been conducted to confirm the allocation of LGCs to the different buildings and rating periods.
+11.8.5 Voluntary surrender of Section 10.4.3.3 Required information If the LGCs surrender has been performed in the REC Registry for multiple buildings, the Assessor must obtain the following: LGCs in the REC Registry a) REC Registry evidence of the voluntary LGCs surrender containing the following: for multiple 1) Date of purchase. buildings 2) Volume of LGCs surrendered.
+3) Date of LGC creation.
+4) LGC certificate numbers.
+5) Name of the entity for which the LGCs have been surrendered. b) Evidence that an independent third-party audit has been conducted to confirm the allocation of LGCs to the different buildings and rating periods.
 The evidence must be a statement from the auditing party outlining that the LGCs allocated to the rated premises have not been allocated to any other buildings or for any other periods.
 A spreadsheet from a retailer or building owner tracking the allocation of LGCs is not sufficient evidence and will not be accepted as the National Administrator is not able to reconcile and track allocation of LGCs across different ratings.
 In the case where a building owner has multiple buildings, evidence that an independent third-party audit occurs at least once a year is acceptable.
 The assessor will need to obtain evidence that the independent third-party audit is occurring at least once a year, the schedule of buildings included in the auditing and the outcome letter from the latest audit.
 If the LGC surrender has been conducted on behalf of the building owner (e.g. by a retailer), in addition to the above requirements the Assessor must obtain evidence of the contract for the voluntary surrender with the third party and schedule of buildings included in the contract.